christineyen/uva/README.md

 ## About

-Just a small app that maps your Runkeeper activities onto a calendar view.
+Just a small app that maps your RunKeeper activities onto a calendar view.
 Written in node.js as an intellectual / itchy-finger experiment.

 Related: